 DBT offers two primary modes of therapy: individual and group sessions.
 Each has unique advantages and plays a distinct role in a teenager’s recovery.

 Group therapy provides teenagers with the opportunity to connect with peers who may be facing similar challenges.
 This peer support creates a sense of belonging and reduces isolation and loneliness.
-In group sessions, teens can also practice skills they learned in real-life scenarios.
-They can also receive feedback from their peers and therapists.
+In group sessions, teens can also practice skills they learned in real-life scenarios and receive feedback from their peers and therapists.

 Individual therapy allows therapists to tailor treatment plans to a teenager’s needs and challenges.
 It may be helpful, especially for teenagers who find it easier to open up about their struggles and thoughts one-on-one.
 It also offers undivided attention to the therapist, which can be beneficial when discussing personal issues.